 • It would help create safer and more accessible routes for everyone, regardless of how they choose to travel

-• It would support Minnesota’s environmental goals and existing policies by making it easier to fund climate-friendly transportation options
+• It would support Minnesota’s environmental goals by making it easier to fund climate-friendly transportation options

 • It would reduce project costs and delays by eliminating the need to find separate funding sources for non-car infrastructure along highways

-This is a commonsense update to align our state’s funding practices with how Minnesotans actually use our trunk highways today, while respecting the original intent of our Constitution to provide “reasonable means of communication” between communities – regardless of how people choose to travel.
+This is a commonsense update to align our state’s funding practices with how Minnesotans actually use our trunk highways today while respecting the original intent of the State Constitution to provide “reasonable means of communication” between communities – regardless of how people choose to travel.

 Ask your legislator to clarify “highway purpose” to include all modes of transportation.